ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-velocity-smoother.md

 Source code on [Github](https://github.com/ros-navigation/navigation2/tree/main/nav2_velocity_smoother).

 The `nav2_velocity_smoother` is a package containing a lifecycle-component node for smoothing velocities sent by Nav2 to robot controllers.
-The aim of this package is to implement velocity, acceleration, and deadband smoothing from Nav2 to reduce wear-and-tear on robot motors and hardware controllers by smoothing out the accelerations/jerky movements that might be present with some local trajectory planners’ control efforts.
+The aim of this package is to implement velocity, acceleration, and deadband smoothing from Nav2 to reduce wear-and-tear on robot motors and hardware controllers by smoothing out the accelerations/jerky movements that might be present with some local trajectory planners' control efforts.
 It can also interpolate velocity commands at higher rates than the controller server publishes.

-See the package’s README for more information.
+See the package's README for more information.

 ## Velocity Smoother Parameters